 The atmosphere of Saji-Ya is totally modern and chic, to the point you almost feel transported to a small cafe in Japan.
 The sushi bar is lit up in a glow-like fashion with plenty of seating both indoors and out to cater to any mood.
 The tempura is some of the best with its ability to balance a light, non-greasy crunch with crisp flavors.

 Wakame is a great spot for happy hour sushi — mostly because they offer HH prices all day until 6 p.m. and even late night happy hour for those night owls.
 The selection of signature rolls and fresh sashimi is great, with plenty of options for any type of sushi lover.
 Plus they’ve even got weekend happy hours (yes, Sundays, too) — bonus!

-Mt.
-Fuji gets an honorable mention, because let’s face it — I’m lazy.
-Sometimes I sit on my couch and dream of sushi and just wish it would magically come to my door — and that’s when Mt.
-Fuji says, “Be there in 30 to 45 minutes.”
+Kiku Bistro gets an honorable mention, because let’s face it — sometimes you want sushi but are super lazy.
+For those who sit on their couch and dream of sushi and just wish it would magically come to their door — that’s when Kiku says, “Be there in 30 to 45 minutes.”
 This is where sushi meets sweatpants, and for that, I must give them props.

 -Sara Boyd is a Web Producer at WCCO.com.